 Its simplicity might give the false impression that actually applying it to real-world problems is always straightforward.
 However, getting the correct values of the terms on the right-hand side of the equation can be a challenge.
 In particular, calculating the evidence term for more complicated problems is often difficult.
 It might require the use of special mathematical techniques not directly related to the analysis.

 Having said that, mathematicians develop and apply new powerful Bayesian algorithms in a wide variety of fields.
 Some examples include data analysis, artificial intelligence, neuroimaging, forensics, and so on.
-In future posts, I’m going to discuss these applications which are far more interesting and important than the toy weather example I used here.
+In future posts, I’m going to discuss those applications which are far more interesting and important than the toy weather example I used here.
+For a few more concrete examples of its real-world usage in making inferences, check out this post.

-Although this post barely scratched the surface of this topic, I hope it gives a good idea about what makes Bayes’ theorem so exciting.
+Although the post barely scratched the surface of this topic, I hope it gives you a good idea about what makes Bayes’ theorem so exciting.

-If you found this topic intriguing, you will probably also like my post The Anatomy Of Bayes’ Theorem.
+If you found this topic intriguing, you will probably also like my post Bayes’ Theorem: An Informal Derivation.
 There, I look at the theorem from a more intuitive point of view and also show its mathematical derivation.

-Also, check out my two-part post on Bayesian belief networks to see a really cool way to use Bayes’ theorem for making inferences on multiple events that depend on each other.
+Also, check out my two-part post on Bayesian belief networks to see a really cool way to use Bayes’ theorem for making inferences about multiple events that depend on each other.